-When she threatens to break up the detective breathes in and pauses for a second, looks at her straight in the eyes and with slow, neutral voice tone asks her:
+When she threatens to break up the detective breathes in and pauses for a second, looks at her straight in the eyes, and with a slow, neutral voice tone asks her:

-There aren’t many good examples of that of course, but you can check the Godfather again using a similar technique in a business setting.
+There aren’t many good examples of this behavior of course, but you can check the Godfather again using a similar technique in a business setting.
 It’s the famous senator scene.

 Why It’s The Best

-When you are faced with a breakup threat you need to take an important decision: whether you want to stay in the relationship or end it.
+When you are faced with a breakup threat you need to make an important decision: whether you want to stay in the relationship or end it.

-Difficult Conversations righteously explains that in emotionally-laden conversations it’s best to seek to understand first -rather than being understood- so make sure you let her talk and express freely and safely for as long as it’s needed.
+So make sure you let her talk and express herself freely and safely for as long as it’s needed.